samjamead/samjamead.github.io/_posts/2015-09-14-never-read-the-comments.markdown

 title:  "Never Read The Comments"
 date:   2015-09-14 09:54:31
 permalink: /blog/never-read-the-comments
-categories: Snippets
+category: Perth1
 ---
-The gender gap in the tech scene is a hot topic.
+The gender gap in the tech scene is shameful.
 Here's a snippet from Sarah Adler:

 > I’m the 24-year-old CTO of a startup that just raised $2 million.
 I built all of my company’s tech by myself for the first two years we existed.
 But, apparently, if I’m on your tech team you should [re]evaluate your life.
 >